kamilburda/gimp-python-wrappers/README.md

 To generate a new stub file, this repository must be installed as a GIMP plug-in.

 1. Locate the directory for plug-ins in your GIMP installation by going to `Edit → Preferences → Folders → Plug-Ins`.
-2. Choose one of the listed directories there (preferably the one located under a user directory rather than the system directory) and copy the `gimp-python-pdb-wrapper` directory to one of the directories listed in step 1.
+2. Choose one of the listed directories there (preferably the one located under a user directory rather than the system directory) and copy the `gimp-python-wrappers` directory to one of the directories listed in step 1.
 3. If you have GIMP opened, restart GIMP.

 To run the stub generator, open GIMP and choose `Filters → Development → Python-Fu → Generate GIMP PDB Stubs for Python`.